top of page

 Reviewers are asked to evaluate a series of questions about the manuscript that align with the scientific methodological rigor from MEDLINES scientific and editorial quality assessment.

 All submissions are subject to peer review.
 Two or more peers will judge the originality, aim, scope, scientific validity, and significance of the work submitted to ensure it is coherently sound.
-After the manuscript has been reviewed, the author will be informed whether it has been accepted for publication, requires revision, has been declined, or should be submitted elsewhere.
-The study may be rejected at any time if the:
+After the manuscript has been reviewed, the author is informed whether it has been accepted for publication, requires revision, has been declined, or should be submitted elsewhere.
+The study or article may be rejected at any time if the:

 Editorial Review Process